Clipper Connection Information

 - Buses will fill on a first-come, first-served basis.

 - Our MCI commuter coaches (currently used on routes 100 and 103) have seating for 55 passengers.
 No standees are allowed, but the seating capacity is more than adequate at this time.
-You can use our seat tracker tool on the left side of the screen to see how many open seats are generally available on the morning runs each day.

 - Our New Flyer buses (currently used on route 101, and the others from time to time) have seating for 37 passengers, with standing room available for up to 80 passengers in total.